Need some real-world customer segmentation examples to better market and grow your B2B business?

 Customer Segmentation Examples #9: By Profitability

 One more interesting B2B segmentation is how businesses segment customers based on how well they match the goals of the business.
-In profitability-based segmentation, here are some of the ways in which you can divide the organizations:
+In profitability-based segmentation, here are some of how you can divide the organizations:

 - The expected profitability of the targeted account

-- The extent of how much they match with your sales and marketing strategies
+- The extent of how much they match your sales and marketing strategies

 - What are the chances of higher sales opportunities?